canjs/can-zone/README.md

 # can-zone

 A library that tracks asynchronous activity and lets you know when it has completed.
-Useful when you need to call a function and wait for all async behavior to complete, such as when performing rendering.
+Useful when you need to call a function and wait for all async behavior to complete, such as when performing server-side rendering.

 ## Install